DontBaguMe/IoGR/README.md

 - You can talk to the NPC in front of the school in South Cape for an in-game tutorial.

 #### Misc.
 Notes and Strategies
 - Great Wall: The Dark Space where Spin Dash is normally found, as it's the only Dark Space in that area that can be accessed without any abilities, will actually never have an ability and will always be open for changing forms.
-The Dark Space in the previous room might have an ability, and you reach it by turning into Freedan or Shadow, walking back, and using the longer reach of one of these characters to hit the switch that allows entrance into that map.
+The Dark Space in the previous room might have an ability, and you can reach it without Spin Dash by turning into Freedan or Shadow, walking back, and using the longer reach of one of these characters to hit the switch that allows entrance into that map.

 - Ankor Wat: The Gorgon that blocks the way (for which you are intended to use the Earthquaker) can be easily defeated if you have Dark Friar, 2nd upgrade, by standing on the platform and spamming him with fireballs before he blocks the passage.

 - Ankor Wat: To get to the Dark Space with vanilla Earthquaker, you are intended to have Dark Friar to defeat the Frenzy that moves along the wall across the gap.
 However, if you have Shadow unlocked, his attack has enough reach to defeat this enemy, so this may be the intended way to access that Dark Space in a randomized seed.

 - Pyramid: Room 3 (the "killer 6" room) can be done with Fredan if you have Dark Friar.
 Some might find this form to be helpful to survive in this area, especially if you have upgraded Dark Friar and/or Aura Barrier.
+Similarly, Room 5 can be completed with Freedan if you have the Earthquaker ability by using that ability from the various platforms in this area.
+(Tiles will fall from the ceiling, allowing you to progress.)

 ### Item Tracker
-There is a simple item tracker included with this game.
-Official trackers for the game are in development
+There is a simple item tracker included with this release.
+Official trackers for the game are in development.

 ### Future Releases
 - Enemizer